Purple Passion Pie

 About the crust.
 You can buy a ready made pie crust at your grocery if you wish, or make one from scratch with my wife's recipe.

 About the tapioca.
 Irene's original recipe calls for only 1 tablespoon, but our experience is that more is necessary.
 We have become devotees of ClearJel, and 3 tablespoons should do the trick nicely.
 Monica Shenk uses it too.
-Read my article on the Zen of Pie Thickeners.
+Read my article on the Science of Pie Thickeners.

 Ice cream on top!
 A scoop of vanilla ice cream on top goes great with the juices.